zongzhenyang/CABS/src/roberta_glue_experiments/README.md

 - **`evaluation.py`**: Evaluates merged models on specified GLUE tasks.
 - **`preprocess.py`**: Preprocesses the dataset to prepare it for evaluation.
 - **`extract_task_vector.py`**: Extracts the task-specific vector by subtracting the base model's parameters from the fine-tuned model's parameters.
+- **`prune_task_vector.py`**: Pruning task vectors using various sparsification methods, such as magnitude pruning, random pruning, and n pruning.
 - **`scripts/run_merge_and_evaluate.sh`**: Bash script to run model merging and evaluation with predefined hyperparameter ranges.

 ## Running Experiments